r-ramos2/aws-cloud-based-cybersecurity-home-lab/README.md

-# AWS Cloud-Based Cybersecurity Home Lab
+# Scalable AWS Cybersecurity Lab for Real-Time Monitoring and Vulnerability Management

 ## Table of Contents